-If you publish your e-books through Kindle Direct Publishing (KDP), there’s a major change coming to how readers can access your books.
-Starting January 20, 2026, Amazon is updating its digital rights policy — and it affects every author who chooses whether or not to apply Amazon DRM.
+If you publish ebooks through Kindle Direct Publishing (KDP), there’s an important change coming to how some readers may access your books.
+Starting January 20, 2026, Amazon is updating the way eligible DRM-free Kindle titles can be delivered to readers, giving authors more flexibility over how their content is accessed.

-Let’s break down what this means for your books — and how to decide what’s best for your readers (and your peace of mind).
+Let’s look at what this means for your books — and how to decide which option makes the most sense for your readers and your publishing goals.

 What Is Amazon DRM?

 Amazon DRM (Digital Rights Management) is a tool that limits how your Kindle book can be copied or shared.
 When you choose to apply DRM at publishing time, your book can only be read on Kindle devices or apps.
-Readers can’t download it, transfer it, or read it in other e-book apps.
+Readers can still download DRM-protected books to Kindle devices and apps, but they generally can’t access portable DRM-free files for use across unrelated reading platforms.

-Until now, that was the default setup.
-But with the 2026 update, Amazon Digital Rights Management is giving authors more flexibility.
+KDP has long allowed authors to choose whether to apply DRM, but until now that choice had relatively little impact on how readers accessed the purchased file.
 If you don’t apply DRM, your buyers can now download and read your e-book outside the Kindle system — on apps that support EPUB or PDF.

 Why Go DRM-Free?